HackYourFuture/debugging/lecture1.md

 # Introduction

 Nobody writes programs that are correct the first time around.
-Today we'll be talking about debugging: techniques for finding and fixing bugs in your code.
+Today we'll learn about debugging: techniques and tools for finding and fixing bugs in your code.
 In your career as a programmer you will discover and fix many bugs and you will debug code by other programmers.
 Throughout the entire curriculum you will get homework/exercises that requires you to fix buggy programs.